Jeff Zimbalist: The Two Escobars (2010)

-Pelé / Loving Pablo - 2011 to 2017
+Pelé, Loving Pablo (2011—2017)

-Zimbalist directed The Greatest Love Story Ever Told about the Bollywood film industry in India, produced by Academy Award winner Shekhar Kapur, which premiered at the Cannes Film Festival in 2011 and was theatrically distributed internationally by Wild Bunch.
-In 2014, the Zimbalist brothers wrote and directed a scripted feature film on the early life of soccer legend Pelé for Imagine Entertainment with Academy Award winner Brian Grazer producing and an original score from Academy Award winner AR Rahman.
-Pelé: Birth of a Legend was distributed theatrically worldwide.
-Pelé attended the premieres in-person at the Cannes Film Festival and Tribeca Film Festival.
+Zimbalist directed The Greatest Love Story Ever Told about the Bollywood film industry in India, produced by Shekhar Kapur, which premiered at the Cannes Film Festival in 2011.

+In 2014, the Zimbalist brothers wrote and directed Pelé: Birth of a Legend with Pelé for Imagine Entertainment with Brian Grazer producing and an original score from AR Rahman.

 Zimbalist also wrote and produced Loving Pablo starring Javier Bardem and Penelope Cruz, which premiered at the Venice International Film Festival and the Toronto International Film Festival and was released by Universal Studios.